|Instructors||Ian Goldberg||Jennifer Whitson|

 Note that all times for this course are specified in Eastern Time (the timezone of Waterloo and Toronto).

 Students will work in interfaculty groups of 2–4 on an original research project on a topic related to surveillance and privacy.
-Each group will submit a proposal and the optional group charter to the instructor no later than 19 Oct at noon.
+Each group will submit a proposal and the optional team charter to the instructor no later than 19 Oct at noon.
 Students are strongly encouraged to produce and submit an artifact in the form of software, video submission, website or other media, generating inspiration from the projects linked to in the course readings.
 Near the end of term, groups will present their work to the class in a 30-minute (including five minutes for questions) conference-style presentation.
 In addition, by 7 Dec at 11:59 pm they will produce a workshop-quality paper, 10–15 pages in length (approximately 8,000–12,000 words), describing their artifact and project.
-A completed group contract should be submitted with the final project.
+A completed submission checklist should be submitted with the final project.

 Grades for this seminar will be calculated as follows: